bgoktugozdemir-dev/AI-Powered-Travel-Assistant/assets/system_prompt.md

     "name": "Emirati Dirham",
     // Required: `symbol` is the symbol of the currency.
     "code": "AED",
+    // Optional: `departure_currency_code` is the currency code of the departure location.
+If it is not provided, it will be the same as the currency code.
+    "departure_currency_code": "TRY",
     // Optional: `exchange_rate` is the exchange rate of the currency.
 If arrival and departure locations use different currencies, you can provide the exchange rate for each currency.
     "exchange_rate": 0.1,
     // Optional: `departure_average_living_cost_per_day` is the average living cost per day in the departure location.
 It should be in departure location's currency.